 and it still requires the care of its mother or a rehabber

-When an animal that appears in need of help is found, it is essential to get advice from someone knowledgeable about rehab before intervention is attempted.
-It is possible that a poorly executed attempt at capture could do more harm than good.
+When an animal that appears to need help is found, it is essential to seek advice from someone knowledgeable about rehab before attempting intervention.
+A poorly executed attempt at capture could do more harm than good.

-Other times an animal may not actually need help–despite appearances.
+Other times, an animal may not actually need help–despite appearances.
 White-tailed Deer fawns and fledgling birds–for instance–can look as though they have been orphaned even though they are most likely still under the care of their parents.
-It is almost always in the best interest of a wild baby to remain with their parents whenever possible.
-Seeking the input of a knowledgeable rehabber can help a person size up the situation and help determine the best plan for intervention–if it is deemed necessary.
+It is almost always in the best interest of a wild baby to remain with its parents whenever possible.
+Consulting a knowledgeable rehabber can help someone assess the situation and determine the best intervention plan, if needed.

 A baby deer comes into rehab.
 It is important to be sure fawns